iAbanoubSamir/UnsplashApiApp/README.md

 # Image Search Android App using Unsplash API
-Image Search Android Application with Kotlin using Jetpack and Architecture Components.
+Image Search Android Application Built with Kotlin using Jetpack and Architecture Components.

 ## Built with:
 - Kotlin